ngshaohui/pyclara/lambdas.md

   return x - y
 ```

-Lambdas give us the convenience to apply a quick operation in conjunction with map, filter, reduce
+Lambdas give us the convenience to apply a quick operation in conjunction with map, filter, reduce.

 ```python
 # multiply each number by 3